Office of Academic Affairs

-The Division of Academic Affairs is central to the mission and character of Loyola University New Orleans.
+The Office of Academic Affairs is central to the mission and character of Loyola University New Orleans.
 The division’s activities demonstrate its primary commitment to student learning and success.
 The faculty, staff, and administrators in the Division of Academic Affairs exhibit collaborative institutional leadership by working with one another to bring their collective wisdom to bear on institutional challenges, to establish institutional priorities, and to realize the strategic institutional goal of becoming a preeminent and leading comprehensive university in the nation, as measured by the quality of its faculty and staff, the strength of its curricula, the effectiveness of its support services, and the excellence of its graduates.
 In pursuit of this goal, the Division of Academic Affairs fosters a rigorous, critical education that is dedicated in the Ignatian tradition to truth, service, and justice.

 The library is a center for enhancing skills that are necessary for success in college and in life-long learning.
 Students build information literacy and critical thinking skills throughout their careers at Loyola through the collaborative efforts of their professors and the library faculty and staff.